sidhant007/CS2040C/lab02/README.md

   [set_union](http://en.cppreference.com/w/cpp/algorithm/set_union) (Similar to above one)

-  [tuple](http://en.cppreference.com/w/cpp/utility/tuple/get) (See the example here, highlights are - can use auto to make_tuple() and can also do get<data_type> is ensured that there is only entry in the tuple having data_type)
+  [tuple](http://en.cppreference.com/w/cpp/utility/tuple/get) (See the example here, highlights are - can use auto to make_tuple() and can also do get&lgt;data_type&rgt; if ensured that there is only entry in the tuple having data_type)

 **Challenge Questions** -